r-devel/translations/Conventions-for-translations.md

 - Keyboard keys
 - Function names
 - Placeholders like %s, %d
-- put on wiki
-- Acronyms (if they are function arguments)
+- Acronyms (if they are, for example, function arguments)

 ### Updating glossaries
 _Process to be defined_